Main Content Region

 Community-Based Research Mini-Grant

-• Begin with the identification of a community partner and a specific community need;
+• Proposals are invited for a wide-range of research activities.
+Proposals must begin with the identification of a community partner and a specific community need

-• Include activities that result in a research paper or creative work submitted for publication
+• include activities that result in a research paper or creative work submitted for publication

 Award Amount, Use and Grant Period: